bvbohnen/X4_Customizer/README.md

     Unpack a single catalog file, or a group if a folder given.
 When a file is in multiple catalogs, the latest one in the list will be used.
 If a file is already present at the destination, it is compared to the catalog version and skipped if the same.

+  * Check_All_Extensions

+    Calls Check_Extension on all enabled extensions, looking for errors.
+Returns True if no errors found, else False.

+  * Check_Extension

+    Checks an extension for xml diff patch errors and dependency errors.
+Performs two passes: scheduling this extension as early as possible (after its dependencies), and as late as possible (after all other extensions that can go before it).
+Problems are printed to the console.
+Returns True if no errors found, else False.

   * Write_To_Extension

     Write all currently modified game files to the extension folder.
 Existing files at the location written on a prior call will be cleared out.
 Content.xml will have dependencies added for files modified from existing extensions.